nerdiejack/WebAppForTravel/README.md

 ## Acknowledgments

 - Google Maps Platform for the mapping functionality
+- Skyscanner for flight search capabilities
 - Bootstrap team for the UI components
 - Vue.js team for the frontend framework
+- FastAPI team for the backend framework
 - MongoDB team for the database solution
+- Docker community for containerization support